rails/thor/README.md

     end

 The arguments that you set in your generator will automatically be passed in when <tt>template</tt> gets called.
-Be sure to read the documentation[http://rdoc.info/rdoc/wycats/thor/blob/f939a3e8a854616784cac1dcff04ef4f3ee5f7ff/Thor/Actions.html] for more options.
+Be sure to read the [documentation](http://rdoc.info/rdoc/wycats/thor/blob/f939a3e8a854616784cac1dcff04ef4f3ee5f7ff/Thor/Actions.html) for more options.

-Running the generator with <tt>thor newgem devise</tt> will create two files: "devise/lib/devise.rb", "devise/test/devise_test.rb".
-The user will then be prompt (with the use of the method <tt>yes?</tt>) if he wants to copy the MITLICENSE.
-If you want to change the test framework, you can add the option:
-<tt>thor newgem devise --test-framework=rspec</tt>
+Running the generator with <tt>thor newgem devise</tt> will create two files: "devise/lib/devise.rb", and "devise/test/devise_test.rb".
+The user will then be asked (via a prompt by the <tt>yes?</tt> method) whether or not they would like to copy the MIT License.
+If you want to change the test framework, you can add the option: <tt>thor newgem devise --test-framework=rspec</tt>

-This will generate: "devise/lib/devise.rb" and "devise/spec/devise_spec.rb".
+This will generate two files - "devise/lib/devise.rb" and "devise/spec/devise_spec.rb".

-== Further Reading
+## Further Reading

-Thor has many scripting possibilities beyond these examples.
-Be sure to read through the documentation[http://rdoc.info/rdoc/wycats/thor/blob/f939a3e8a854616784cac1dcff04ef4f3ee5f7ff/Thor.html] and specs[http://github.com/wycats/thor/tree/master/spec/] to get a better understanding of all the options Thor offers.
+Thor offers many scripting possibilities beyond these examples.
+Be sure to read through the [documentation](http://rdoc.info/rdoc/wycats/thor/blob/f939a3e8a854616784cac1dcff04ef4f3ee5f7ff/Thor.html) and [specs](http://github.com/wycats/thor/tree/master/spec/) to get a better understanding of the options available.

-== License
+## License

 Released under the MIT License.
 See the LICENSE file for further details.